dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmFallbackCMoveSCPRetries)"
     "
+    .. _dcmFallbackWadoURIWebAppName:

+    :ref:`Fallback WADO-URI Web Application Name <dcmFallbackWadoURIWebAppName>`",string,"Name of external Web Application to redirect WADO URI requests if the requested Object is not available by this archive.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmFallbackWadoURIWebAppName)"
+    "
+    .. _dcmFallbackWadoURIHttpStatusCode:

+    :ref:`Fallback C-Move SCP Retries <dcmFallbackWadoURIHttpStatusCode>`",integer,"HTTP Status code of Redirect Response configured by Fallback WADO-URI Web Application Name.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: 301, 302, 303 or 307.

+    (dcmFallbackWadoURIHttpStatusCode)"
+    "
     .. _dcmAltCMoveSCP:

     :ref:`Alternative C-Move SCP <dcmAltCMoveSCP>`",string,"AE Title of alternative C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not located on a local attached Storage